Working with your Amazon DataSync agent's local console - Amazon DataSync

 5. Enter 5 to test a Microsoft Azure Blob Storage connection.

-4. Enter the IP address or server domain name of the storage server.
+4. Enter the storage server's IP address or domain name.

-For HDFS, enter the IP address or hostname of the NameNode or DataNode in the Hadoop cluster, followed by the TCP port number.
+• For HDFS, enter the IP address or domain name of the NameNode or DataNode in the Hadoop cluster.

-The connectivity test displays either PASSED or FAILED.
+You'll see if the connectivity test PASSED or FAILED.

 Checking your agent's system resources